• Home

 Signal recently added Stories (end-to-end encrypted, of course), but it doesn't really change the overall experience of using the app.

+While you need a phone number to sign up to Signal, you don't have to share it with other users, which offers another bit of privacy.
 You can download a desktop app for Windows, Mac, and Linux to bring the full suite of Signal features to your computer too.
 And on Android, Signal can even replace your stock SMS app.
 This allows you to send Signal messages and regular SMS messages to non-Signal users from a single interface.
 (This doesn't work for iOS users on account of how messaging works in the Apple ecosystem.)

 Signal is great if you want security and simplicity.
 There are few bells and whistles—it's just industry-standard encrypted texting and calling.
 (And I absolutely love it.)